EASTWEST VOICES OF SOUL – SWEET SOUL SISTER

 Voices of Soul includes a bonus and rather nice sounding delay effect, plus an ADT chorus double tracker thing that I could take or leave.
 As always though, the reverb effect is outstanding and they have included a massive selection of awesome impulses to choose from.

-The library is titled “soul”, though there are many more style inspirations here.
+The library is titled “Soul”, though there are many additional style inspirations here.
 CC’s smooth timbre is very reminiscent of early Motown, gospel and R&B; with a fair amount of Harlem sass thrown in for good measure.
 Playing through the phrase collection often reveals brilliant little one-shots that would bring the house down at a live performance.